n7tae/smart-group-server/README.md

 Please note that not all minor bug fixes are listed.

+* **V# 200311** The callsignswitch and txmsgswitch parameters have been removed and the smart-group-server no longer overwrites the short callsign with `SMRT`.
+The **Follow-Me** cache has been completly redesigned and is much simpler, eliminating nearly 2500 lines of overly complicated code.
+Three cache container classes have been eliminated.
+Passing cache data now no longer uses costly heap memory and the largest stack memory exchange is the size of three std::string variables containing 8-character callsigns each.
+This will have a noticable impact on performance.
+The main thread now catches common kill signals (SIGTERM, SIGHUP and SIGINT) and shuts down the smart-group-server gracefully, unsubscribing all users before shutting down.

 * **V# 200218** Remote control now uses a secure TLS/TCP port rather than original, problematic UDP port.
 Be sure to add a port forwarding rule on the firewall for you configured remote control TCP port so that an incoming client can connect.
 Certificates and keys are automatically generated using **openssl** by the *install* target of the Makefile.

 * **V# 190606** Outgoing DExtra and DCS linking ports are now auto-magically chosen from the ephemeral range.
 This will allow you to co-install a reflector and a smart-group-server on the same machine.